All That Yarn - Scrap Yarn Afghans

 Just to wrap it up...

 So you see that using up leftover yarns is a lot about using creativity.
 Sometimes a pattern will give you an idea, and sometimes you make it up as you go along.
-I could have made lots of scarves with many of the longer scraps and come up with some pretty interesting ones, but a person can only wear so many scarves and only seasonally.
+I could have made lots of scarves with many of the longer scraps and come up with some pretty interesting ones, but a person can only wear so many scarves.

 I hope you find that you can use leftover yarns for a project, and let your creativity take flight.